warmist/scripts/docs/gui/pathable.rst

 While the UI is active, you can use the following hotkeys to change the
 behavior:

-- :kbd:`Ctrl`:kbd:`l`: Lock target: when enabled, you can move the map around and the target tile will not change.
+- :kbd:`Ctrl`:kbd:`t`: Lock target: when enabled, you can move the map around and the target tile will not change.
 This is useful to check whether parts of the map far away from the target tile can be pathed to from the target tile.
 - :kbd:`Ctrl`:kbd:`d`: Draw: allows temporarily disabling the highlighting